Tonetete/Simple-Django-progressbar-upload-file-form-with-ajax/README.md

 });
 ```

-So, we make **Form JQuery plugin** take care of submit form setting options and calling **ajaxSubmit**, then we call **progressWorker** passing the url and csrf as parameter to check status continuously:
+So, we make **Form JQuery plugin** take care of submit form setting options and calling **ajaxSubmit**, then we call **progressWorker** passing the url and csrf as parameter to check the status upload file continuously:

 ```javascript